-Whether it’s A-Levels, GCSEs, SATs or end of year testing there is pressure on children to perform.
+Whether it’s A-Levels, GCSEs, SATs or end of year testing there is pressure on children to perform at school.
 They may have the studying, revision and exams to sit but parents should be a vital background support.

-Here Merrick Life has a round-up of some of the best tips to beat exam stress and help everyone get through this nerve-wracking period successfully.
+Here Merrick Life rounds-up of some of the best tips to beat exam stress and help everyone get through this nerve-wracking period successfully.

-The number one way parents or guardians can help children facing exams is by not adding to the pressure and helping maintain a sense of perspective.
+The most important way parents or guardians can help children facing exams is by not adding to the pressure and helping maintain a sense of perspective.

 Virtually all advice recognises there are other clear parental responsibilities at this time.
 These include ensuring some basics for young students.
 Among them are a balanced diet, regular breaks, exercise and wind down time to allow children to get much-needed sleep.